EliottPal/eliottpal/README.md

 ### Hi there 👋

+## About Me
+Student at Epitech Rennes since 2018.

+## Technical profile

+During my first 2 years at Epitech, I was able to work on a lot of projects projects in various fields including:
+- System programming
+- Graphical programming (Sfml, Sdl, Ncurses)
+- Mathematics
+- Algorithmic
+- Object-oriented programming
+These projects were developped in **C**, **C++** and **Python**.

+I decided to specialize in web&mobile development after my various projects and internships in this field.
+I also developped using Unity (2D & 3D) during some Global Game Jams at Epitech.
+It was quite a fun exercise to do and it made me discover game development using **C#**.

 <!--
 **EliottPal/eliottpal** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.